 "Until you pin me, George, Festivus is not over!" - Frank Costanza

 In accordance with Festivus tradition, the celebration may not end until two people participate in a contest known as the Feats of Strength.
 During this event, the head of the household (or the host of the Festivus dinner) challenges one of the guests to a test of physical strength.
 The challenger may choose anyone as an opponent and a challenge may not be refused unless, of course, the challenged has a previous engagement.

 In order to obtain victory in the Feats of Strength, one must pin their opponent to the ground.
 There are various definitions of what constitutes a "pin" during the duel, but the most common is the standard 3 count.
 (Some accept a "tap out" due to submission as an acceptable way to end the contest.)
 Until the head of the household is pinned, the Festivus celebration is not officially over.

 * HowStuffWorks does not condone participation in the Feats of Strength without proper adult supervision and protective gear.

 "It's a Festivus miracle!" -Cosmo Kramer

-Since it first appeared in episode 166 ("The Strike") in December of 1997, Festivus has continued to gain popularity among "Seinfeld" fans.
+Since it first appeared in episode 166 ("The Strike") in December 1997, Festivus has continued to gain popularity among "Seinfeld" fans.
 As the series continues to find more fans in syndication, new legions of disenfranchised gift givers will make the pilgrimage to their local Home Depot to obtain the sacred aluminum poles.
-So, if you find that a donation has been made in your name to the "Human Fund" this holiday season, remember it's just someone's way of saying, "Happy Festivus!"
+So, if you find that a donation has been made in your name to the "Human Fund" (a fake fund set up by George Costanza) this holiday season, remember it's just someone's way of saying, "Happy Festivus!"